Make the Connection: Media Relations and a Healthy Public Image

 8:30 am - 4:30 pm

-Christopher Cook was appointed Deputy Chief to serve as Chief of Staff on April 5, 2021 of the Arlington, TX Police Department.
-Chief Cook previously served as the lieutenant commander overseeing media relations and strategic communications.
+Christopher Cook was appointed Chief of Police in White Settlement, Texas on April 4, 2022.
+He previously served as Deputy Chief (Chief of Staff) of the Arlington, TX Police Department.
+Prior to this appointment, Chief Cook served as the lieutenant commander overseeing media relations and strategic communications.
 He led a team focused on internal and external communication initiatives, proactive citizen engagement through digital social media, and strategic public relations.

 Chief Cook is the Vice President of the National Information Officers Association (NIOA), the largest group of communication professionals in the world.
 He also chairs the Major Cities Chiefs Association (MCCA) – PIO Committee and is Regional Vice Chair for the International Association of Chiefs of Police – PIO Section.